 The third loss limitation that noncorporate taxpayers should evaluate is the passive activity rules.
 Generally, a loss generated by a passive activity for a tax year is not allowed unless there is corresponding passive activity income or the passive activity has terminated.
 A passive activity with respect to an individual generally includes (a) a trade or business in which the individual does not materially participate; and (b) rental activities unless the individual otherwise qualifies as a "real estate professional."
 A passive activity loss generated to the extent passive activity deductions exceed passive activity gross income.
 A passive activity loss may be utilized only to the extent of passive activity income; any remaining loss is disallowed.
-A disallowed passive losses that have not been previously used are generally allowed in full in the tax year in which the individual disposes of their entire interest in the activity.
+A disallowed passive activity loss is suspended and carried forward indefinitely.
+Suspended passive losses that have not been previously used are generally allowed in full in the tax year in which the individual disposes of their entire interest in the activity.